FRC1257/robotics-training/docs/frc/1-Basics/1a-Setup.md

 [Setting Up WPILib](https://docs.wpilib.org/en/latest/docs/getting-started/getting-started-frc-control-system/wpilib-setup.html)

 Follow the appropriate directions for your operating system.
 For the section where they give you four options, click the one that says "Download VS Code for Single Install" if you either do not already have a VS Code installation or you would like WPILib to be installed to a separate VS Code installation from one you already have.
 Personally, we would recommend always choosing this option even if you already have VS Code installed, although you can try the other options if you think they would work better for you.
-Afterwards, you should see WPILib VS Code installed onto your computer.
+Afterwards, you should see "[year] WPILib VS Code" installed onto your computer.

 ### Installing GitHub Desktop